 - Library – a knowledge base full of useful facilitation methods that you can browse and add relevant methods to your session plans

-You can easily rearrange your session plan, just drag-and-drop your modules and your timing stays correct.
+You can easily rearrange your session plan; just drag-and-drop your modules and your overall timing will update accordingly.
 When you create a block in SessionLab, the block becomes searchable and reusable in any other sessions on your workspace.

 When you create a new session, you start with a blank canvas.

-This the Session Planner tool that has 3 main areas:
+This is the Session Planner tool and it has 3 main areas:

 - Middle: the actual agenda where you will see the blocks of your agenda

 - Right side panel: You can change the functionality of this in the left side menu between:

 - Notes: add notes and use it as a parking lot to put your unused blocks

 - Search: find blocks and add them to your agenda from other sessions or from the library